Low Wood, Lake District Wedding Photography venue

 We drove home via Grasmere, under the shadow of the mighty and often photographed Helm Crag, where at it’s foot lies Lancrigg, a soon to be opened wedding having sublime photogenic views right from its doorstep.
 At Grasmere, we then nipped in for a breakfast consisting wholly of Grasmere Gingerbread.

 Talking of yumminess, The Lakes is synonymous with food.
 I mean who hasn’t heard of Kendal Mint Cake ?
 Most of us at some stage has had an emergency pack stuffed into our rucksack whilst hiking up the popular Langdale Pikes, which were my first ever Lakeland peak.
-Other popular peaks within Cumbria include, Catbells, Haystacks, Great Gable, Coniston Old Man and Blencathra which have great form and are highly photogenic.
+Other popular peaks within Cumbria include, Catbells, Haystacks, Great Gable, Coniston Old Man and Blencathra which have great form and are highly photogenic in The whole of The Lakes.

-Cumbria is scattered with many picture postcard country Inns and pubs, like The Old Dungeon Ghyll, The Kirkstile Inn, The Drunken Duck and the highest of them all, The Kirkstone Pass Inn at 1,489 feet above sea level, almost three Blackpool Towers !
+Cumbria is scattered with many picture postcard country Inns and pubs, like The Old Dungeon Ghyll, The Kirkstile Inn, and The Drunken Duck.
+A special mention to the highest of them all, The Kirkstone Pass Inn which at 1,489 feet above sea level, almost three Blackpool Towers !
+In 2025 it had a major refurbishment and I look forwards to having a pint when I come off the nearby fells like Red Screes.
 Most days, you’ll see folks talking photos on their phones, many unaware that the name Kirkstone derides from a stone (on the north side of the pass leading to Patterdale) that resembles a steeple; “kirk” means church in old Norse.

 On many dessert menus within Lakeland, you’ll find, Sticky toffee Pudding, thought to have been created by Francis Coulson, who back in 1960 at his hotel, Sharrow Bay Country House Hotel, a former wedding venue on the shores of Ullswater.